MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/how-to-create-an-extension.md

 ## Introduction to app extensions

-Plugins, add-ins, and add-ons are different names you may be familiar with for what we call app extensions in the Universal Windows Platform (UWP).
-Microsoft Edge extensions are UWP app extensions.
+In the Universal Windows Platform (UWP), app extensions provide functionality similar to what plug-ins, add-ins, and add-ons do on other platforms.
+Microsoft Edge extensions are UWP app extensions, for example.
 UWP app extensions were introduced in the Windows 10 Anniversary edition (version 1607, build 10.0.14393).

 UWP app extensions are UWP apps that have an extension declaration that allows them to share content and deployment events with a host app.
 An extension app can provide multiple extensions.